 This professional trip addressed preferentially to professionals that are EDA members or partners, will be an intensive journey through the industry.

 Along six days, EDA members and partners will get a first-hand look at the Japanese know-how during the visits to several manufacturers, demolition sites and specialized contractors.

 Where and when?

-The EU-Japan Centre for Industrial Cooperation has expressed its support for EDA Study Tour 2019 through an endorsement letter which stress the pertinence and timeliness of the trip.
-The entity highlights the EDA Study Tour “will further enhance the development of protocols and the promotion of best practices in the field of demolition, decontamination and recycling”.
+The EU-Japan Centre for Industrial Cooperation has expressed its support for EDA Study Tour 2019 through an endorsement letter which stresses the pertinence and timeliness of the trip.
+The entity highlights the EDA Study Tour “will further enhance the development of protocols and the promotion of best practices in the field of demolition, decontamination, and recycling”.